leviipope/finance-dashboard/README.md

 # Finance Dashboard

 A personal finance dashboard built with Streamlit that tracks spending, categorizes transactions, and provides insights into financial habits.
+Currently only works with Revolut.

 ## Features
 - 🔐 User authentication with password encryption